MuhammadRazaNaqvi/MuhammadRazaNaqvi/README.md

 - 👋 Hi, I’m @MuhammadRazaNaqvi
-- 👀 I’m interested in nothing
+- 👀 I’m interested in development and cyber-security
-- 🌱 I’m currently learning MERN as a Full Stack Developer
+- 🧑‍💻 I’m currently learning ROR as a Full Stack Developer
+- 🌱I have worked on many frameworks including Django and Flutter
 - 💞️ I’m looking to collaborate on ... anything 🐱‍👤
 - 📫 How to reach me ...
 - razamohammad16@gmail.com